-The financial and operating data contained herein and in Appendix IV are as of the dates and for the periods indicated, a portion of which were prior to the outbreak of the COVID-19 pandemic.
+The financial and operating data contained herein and in Appendices A and B are as of the dates and for the periods indicated, portions of which in many cases were prior to the outbreak of the COVID-19 pandemic.
 Such financial and operating data have not been updated to reflect any potential impacts of the COVID-19 pandemic on Fairfax County's general economic and financial condition.
-See "GOVERNMENT SERVICES - COVID-19 Matters."
+See APPENDIX A, "FAIRFAX COUNTY INFORMATION - GOVERNMENT SERVICES - COVID-19 Matters."